The Marjorie Lozoff Prize promotes scholarship in areas that further women's development.

 2016 Recipient: Tina Cheuk

-Tina Cheuk (Graduate School of Education), awarded for her research on the mechanisms that create gendered inequalities within higher educational institutions, generating solutions the improve the organizational norms and structures.
+Tina Cheuk (Graduate School of Education), awarded for her research on the mechanisms that create gendered inequalities within higher educational institutions, generating solutions to improve the organizational norms and structures.

 2015 Recipient: Swethaa Ballakrishnen